-This is my new favourite breakfast, lunch, side dish and general flavour combination right now.
 I’m pretty obsessed with mushrooms at the best of times, I just love their texture and their ability to absorb so many flavours, which is why they work so well here.
-They’re sliced thinly and then sautéed fresh thyme, onion, garlic, salt and pepper and then stirred through with natural (coconut yoghurt) to create a rich, creamy mix that absorbs so well onto crusty sourdough bread.
-I eat these just like that, I enjoy the simplicity of it, but they’re also great as part of a bigger brunch with all the works, including a big helping of smashed avocado!
+They’re sliced thinly and then sautéed with fresh thyme, onion, garlic, salt and pepper and then stirred through with natural (coconut yoghurt) to create a rich, creamy mix that absorbs so well onto crusty sourdough bread.

-Start by chopping your garlic and onion and place them in a pan with a good drizzle of olive oil, cook for 5-10 minutes over a medium heat until soft.
+- Place the onion and garlic in a pan with a good drizzle of olive oil and cook for 5-10 minutes over a medium heat until soft.

-Just before serving, add a good pinch of thyme, salt and pepper and stir through your yogurt and lemon juice.
-Put your bread in the toaster to toast.
+- Just before serving, add a good pinch of thyme, salt and pepper and stir through the yoghurt and lemon juice.

-When ready; spoon your mushrooms on top of your toast and serve with another sprinkle of thyme.
+- When ready; spoon the mushrooms on top of the toast and serve with another sprinkle of thyme, salt and pepper.